ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 ### 6.2.1 Allan Deviation (ADEV)
 ADEV quantifies short-term frequency stability as a function of averaging time (τ).
-Vendors **shall** report ADEV curves for τ ranging from 1 s to 10⁴ s under reference-locked and holdover conditions.
+Vendors **shall** report ADEV curves for τ ranging from at least 1 second to 10⁴ sseconds under reference-locked and holdover conditions.

 Example reference: ITU-T G.810 Annex I.